-- Warrick Eady: How the Collective Revived this Soldier’s Passion for Photography
+- Warrick Eady: How Photography Revived this Soldier’s Passion

 How difficult was it coming back to Australia after serving in the military?